Jose-Prince/PONG/README.md

 This is a modern implementation of the classic Pong arcade game featuring:
 - Two-player local gameplay
-- Customizable settings (background colors, screen sizes)
+- Customizable settings (background colors, screen sizes, ball speed)
-- Score tracking
+- Score tracking with visual scoreboard
-- Winner announcement system
+- Winner announcement system with countdown timer
-- Menu-driven interface
+- Menu-driven interface with pause functionality
 - Object-oriented design using Lua classes
+- Background music and sound effects
+- Dynamic ball physics with speed increase on paddle hits

 ## Requirements

 - **LÖVE 2D Engine** (Love2D) - version 11.0 or higher
 - **Font File**: `font/Minecraft.ttf` (included in project)
+- **Audio Files**: Background music and sound effects (included)
+- **Game Icon**: `logo/NNugSj.png` (included)
 - **Operating System**: Windows, macOS, or Linux (Love2D is cross-platform)

 ## Installation

 1. Download and install [LÖVE 2D](https://love2d.org/) for your operating system
 2. Clone or download this repository
-3. Ensure the `font/Minecraft.ttf` file is in the correct directory
+3. Ensure all required files are in the correct directories:
+   - `font/Minecraft.ttf`
+   - `music/Undertale-Papyrus-Theme.ogg`
+   - `music/gameboy-pluck-41265.ogg`
+   - `logo/NNugSj.png`
 4. Run the game by either:
    - Dragging the game folder onto the Love2D executable
    - Running `love .` from the command line in the game directory